diem/diem/testsuite/libra-fuzzer/README.md

 ### Fuzzing Coverage

-To test coverage of our fuzzers you can run the following command with [tarpaulin](https://crates.io/crates/cargo-tarpaulin):
+To test coverage of our fuzzers you can run the following command with [grcov](https://github.com/mozilla/grcov):

 ```
-CORPUS_PATH=fuzz/corpus cargo tarpaulin -p libra-fuzzer -- coverage
+CORPUS_PATH=fuzz/corpus cargo xtest --html-cov-dir <some path for html output> -p libra-fuzzer -- coverage
 ```

 ### Google OSS-Fuzz Integration